anymaniax/azahi/docs/src/pages/reference/QueryClient.md

 **Returns**

-- `Promise<void>`
+- `Observable<void>`
-  - A promise is returned that will either immediately resolve if no fetch is needed or after the query has been executed.
+  - An observable is returned that will either immediately resolve if no fetch is needed or after the query has been executed.
 It will not return any data or throw any errors.

 ## `queryClient.prefetchInfiniteQuery`